ACL Tear

 - Difficulty moving your knee

-If you’re experiencing any of the above symptoms, you should book a consultation to avoid causing further injury.
+If you’re experiencing any of the above symptoms, you should book a consultation.
+This will help you to avoid causing further injury.

 How is an ACL Tear Treated?